 The Women's Initiative Think Tank (WITT) is a collaboration of women from nearly 15 local corporate women's initiative groups.
 Our mission is to identify and address issues impacting career women across the city and to promote their advancement through advocacy and education.

 As a foundation, we both raise money and give it away.
-Since 1996, WFGM has awarded $7.2 million to 420 programs.
-We support more than 30 local non-profits each year with grant awards of over $600,000.
-This past year we invested $625,000 in 29 programs that serve 17,000 women and children.
+Since 1996, WFGM has awarded $7.8 million to 450 programs.
+We support local non-profits each year with grant awards of over $600,000.
+This past year we invested $650,000 in 27 programs that serve 17,000 women and children.
 These programs were selected based on recommendations from Grants Committee volunteers committed to our vision of economic self-sufficiency and stability for families.
 WFGM’s unique model of effectively allocating funding resources is the cornerstone to establishing engaged partnerships with local agencies.

 The Women’s Foundation collaborates locally, regionally, and nationally to help ensure the problems faced by women in poverty are at the center of efforts to improve our community.
 The Women’s Foundation joined the City of Memphis as a partner to implement the Family Rewards program.
 Family Rewards is a national poverty-reducing initiative replicated through the federal Social Innovation Fund (SIF) that offers incentives to low income families who take actions that lead to better health, education, and employment outcomes.